 Each of these points is sufficiently important, complex, and subtle, that each is worth a bit more explanation.

-The Focus on Social Rather than Financial or Economic Value: By definition, the social entrepreneur and social change maker always want to look past the financial measures of success to identify the concrete changes in individual and social welfare that they have or could produce.
+1) The Focus on Social Rather than Financial or Economic Value

+By definition, the social entrepreneur and social change maker always want to look past the financial measures of success to identify the concrete changes in individual and social welfare that they have or could produce.
 Indeed, in some circumstances they may ignore revenues from sales almost entirely!
 It is nice to know that they satisfied individual fee paying customers, but they want to see how they have affected the individual conditions under which individuals are living in a richer and more complex way.
-They also want to know how they have affected the life of whole communities, not just individuals: what impact they have had on aggregate social characteristics such the distribution of income, and of power, the chances for upward mobility, and the degree to which an ideal of a good or just society is being approximated by existing conditions.
+They also want to know how they have affected the life of whole communities, not just individuals: what impact they have had on aggregate social characteristics, such as the distribution of income, and of power, the chances for upward mobility, and the degree to which an ideal of a good or just society is being approximated by existing conditions.

-The Use of Non-Financial Measures Rather than Financial Statements: Because social entrepreneurs and social change makers are focused on a wider set of social effects than are reliably captured and summarized in financial statements, they cannot rely only, or even principally, on these statements as a method for recognizing the value they are producing As suggested above, when looking at the effects they have on their clients, they have to look past the transaction in which an individual purchased a product or service from the firm.
+2) The Use of Non-Financial Measures Rather than Financial Statements

+Because social entrepreneurs and social change makers are focused on a wider set of social effects than are reliably captured and summarized in financial statements, they cannot rely only, or even principally, on these statements as a method for recognizing the value they are producing As suggested above, when looking at the effects they have on their clients, they have to look past the transaction in which an individual purchased a product or service from the firm.
 They have to be concerned about the impact of that transaction on the individual customer: not just whether it made the customer happier at the moment, but whether it enriched his life materially, socially, and politically.
 They also have to be concerned about the aggregate social impact of that same transaction repeated many times on the society’s economic, social and political welfare.
 It is these external social effects – the positive and negative effects of market transactions that are not captured in financial transactions – that have to be recognized conceptually and valued as an accurate reflection of the social or public value they create.
 To be taken seriously, and reliably protected and advanced, however, these effects must be named, conceptualized, illustrated, and measured – a philosophical, political, and technical challenge to social entrepreneurs and social change makers.

-The Use of Non Economic Motivations and Non Market Processes to Shape Social Outcomes: By definition, social entrepreneurs and social change makers are often dissatisfied with social conditions that have been produced by the operations of a market economy in their particular economic, social, and political context.
+3) The Use of Non Economic Motivations and Non Market Processes to Shape Social Outcomes

+By definition, social entrepreneurs and social change makers are often dissatisfied with social conditions that have been produced by the operations of a market economy in their particular economic, social, and political context.
 That means that, while they can often find some useful energy in economic motivations and helpful co-ordination of efforts through the market economy, they cannot work solely within the frame of the market economy.
 (If they could, we would describe them as successful business entrepreneurs and leaders, not social entrepreneurs and social change makers!)
 If they are to succeed in changing social outcomes, social entrepreneurs and social change makers often work with different motivations and different social processes than business entrepreneurs and social change makers.